hypothesis/lms/README.markdown

    $ alembic -c conf/alembic.ini upgrade +1
    ```

+### Installing Dev Application In Canvas

+1. Start your dev server as described above.

+2. Navigate to `<dev-url>/welcome` in your browser.

+3. Provide your canvas domain and email in the form.
+After submitting the form you should be provided with a
+consumer key and secret.
+Make note of these.

+4. Navigate to the settings of a course in canvas.

+5. Navigate to the Apps tab, then the App Configurations.

+6. Add an application, and select the 'Paste XML' option from the dropdown.

+7. Copy your consumer key and secret into the canvas form you received
+previously from the welcome page.

+8. Navigate to `<dev-url>/config_xml` in your browser.

+9. Copy the xml into the XML Configuration portion of the canvas form.

+10. Submit the form, and your app should be installed.

+11. Access your app by adding a module item to a module in your course.
+Select an External Tool module item, and select the 'Hypothesis' tool.
+You should launch the hypothesis lti application, and be allowed to
+choose a file.

 # Application Instances Reports

 While running the webserver, to see a list of application instances stored in